 So before you pick up that romance novel, or buy that movie ticket, or pin that portrait of some shirtless star onto your (real or virtual) bulletin board, ask yourself whether doing so will be a snare and a trap to you.
 If so, choose the high road.

 Pray with the psalmist, “Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my Redeemer.”
 (Psalm 19:14) The word for “meditation” may also be translated “thoughts.”
 And there are many more verses that address the importance of our thought patterns:

 - “Guard your heart above all else, for it determines the course of your life.”
 (Proverbs 4:23)

 - “For out of the heart come evil thoughts… adultery, sexual immorality….
 These are what defile a person.”
 (Matthew 15:19)

 Having eyes only for your husband doesn’t really start with your eyes.
 It begins in your heart and with your mind.
 So take the battle there and prevail.

 Put It into Practice:

 - When praising your husband, use comparisons only in the most general (and superlative) terms: “You’re the sexiest man alive” is acceptable.
-“You’re better looking than our mechanic” probably isn’t.
+“You’re a bit better looking than our mechanic” probably isn’t.
 Let your husband’s good qualities stand on their own merit rather than measuring him against a specific person.
 Build him up without tearing others down.

 - If you’ve developed a habit of comparing your husband negatively to others, either verbally or mentally, turn over a new leaf.
 If faults must be addressed, do so prayerfully and respectfully without dragging anybody else into the picture.